New Colombo Plan Scholarship Information for Students

 NCP Scholars will study in an approved program destination in the Indo-Pacific for up to a full academic year.
 In addition to this, the experience can include Internships or Mentorships of up to six months, and language study.
 Applicants should be available to commence studying overseas between 1 January 2019 and 31 December 2019 for up to a maximum of two sessions (across two consecutive sessions of the following: Autumn Session 2019, Spring Session 2019 and Autumn Session 2020).
 Academic credit will be granted to successful applicants towards their degree.

-- Western Sydney University Go Global and Study Abroad held an NCP Scholarships Program Information Webinar on Monday 7 May 2018.
+- Western Sydney University Go Global and Study Abroad held an NCP Scholarships Program Information Webinar on Monday 14 May 2018 at 5:30pm.

 Eligible Indo-Pacific Host Destinations for 2019

 - For more information about Western Sydney University's exchange partner universities in select NCP destinations (China, Hong Kong, India, Indonesia, Japan, Republic of Korea, Singapore and Taiwan please visit our Where can I go on exchange?.
 NCP Scholarship Programs do not necessarily need to be taken at an exchange partner university, and you are welcome to research other university options across the range of 40 eligible Indo-Pacific Host Locations, where you could study on an NCP Scholarship Program in a 'non-exchange' capacity.

 Scholarships will be awarded to successful applicants who will study overseas for one or two academic semesters, for which they must receive credit at their Australian university.
 Scholarship programs can also incorporate:

 - an internship of up to six months full-time before or after a study component (or part-time during a study component);